KeithBradley/Codeigniter-Page_Builder/README.md

 ## Setup
 1. Add Page_builder.php to the libraries folder
+2. Add the view_helper.php to the helpers folder (This has various helper functions for outputing bootstrap html, needed for buttons in page_builder)
-2. Autoload or load from somewhere else
+3. Autoload or load from somewhere else
-3. Add output tags to your views
+4. Add output tags to your views
-4. SetXX and AddXX form controllers
+5. SetXX and AddXX form controllers

 ~~~
 ## Breadcrumbs
 $this->page_builder
 	->addCrumb('Home', '/')
 	->addCrumb('Events', 'events')
 	->addCrumb('Event Detail');

 echo $this->page_builder->outputCrumbs();